emmawalshdev/The-Book-bar/testing.md

     - Confirm redirect to 404 page

 #### Mobile and Tablet testing
+In order to test repsonsiveness on mobile and tablet devices, further manual testing was carried out.
+The following steps were carried out as part of this step.

+**Elements on all pages**

+1. Navbar (max width approx. 950px)
+    - Confirm that menu collapses into a burger icon
+    - Click burger icon, confirm that menu slides in from right

+2. Footer
+    - Confirm that copyright and social media links sections stack on small sized devices

 ### Browser Compatibility
 [LamdaTest](https://www.lambdatest.com/) was used to test the website on the following browsers: